derickr/dbgp/debugger_protocol.rst

                                       the breakpoint types that are supported.
                                       See `7.6 breakpoints`_ for a list of the 6 defined breakpoint types.
+    resolved_breakpoints      get     returns whether the debugging engine supports the notion of resolving
+                                      breakpoints.
+See the *resolved*
+                                      attribute under `7.6 breakpoints`_ for
+                                      further information.
     multiple_sessions         get|set {0|1}
     max_children              get|set max number of array or object children to initially retrieve